 - The Recovery Village at Palmer Lake: Offering residential treatment, partial hospitalization and intensive outpatient programs, The Recovery Village at Palmer Lake in Colorado has different programs to help those looking to enter recovery.

 - The Recovery Village Ridgefield: Located just outside of Portland, The Recovery Village Ridgefield offers outpatient and aftercare programs to assist individuals who are interested in beginning treatment.

 - The Recovery Village: Located in Umatilla, Florida, The Recovery Village is a rehabilitation facility that provides recovery resources for individuals seeking treatment.
 Inpatient, outpatient, intensive outpatient and partial hospitalization treatment programs are available.

-One of the biggest concerns that people have when they look into seeking treatment is the cost of services.
-Cost will vary based upon the intensity and duration of the treatment a person receives.
+One of the biggest concerns that people have when they look into seeking treatment is the cost of it all.
+Depending on how extensive and intensified the treatment the person receives is will determine the cost.
 However, addiction is seen as a medical disease, just like cancer.
-This means that many insurance companies cover substance use disorder treatment, as well as any treatment for co-occurring mental health disorders that a person may have.
-The stipulations of coverage for treatment depend on each person’s insurance plan and how they receive their insurance (through their job or a health care marketplace).
+This means that all insurance companies are mandated to offer substance use disorder treatment, as well as any treatment for any co-occurring disorders that a person may have.
+The stipulations of coverage for treatment depends on each person’s insurance plan and how they receive their insurance (through their job or a healthcare marketplace.)